aisivan36/wonderwords/README.md

 # How To Run

 Make sure you have already registered the api from [FavQs](https://favqs.com/api_keys).
-In the terminal or PowerShell, run the following
+In the terminal or PowerShell, run the following.

 This step is only for Windows users, others may skip this, install make